Deepali-Srivastava/object-oriented-programming-in-python/README.md

 # Python OOP : Object oriented Programming in Python

-This repository is for the students of my online course “Python OOP : Object oriented Programming in Python”.
-It contains the source code of all the programs used in the course.
-The course is available on Udemy.
+This “Python OOP : Object oriented Programming in Python” repository contains source code for the students of my online course.
+It is part of [Python Programming](https://www.udemy.com/course/python-programming-in-depth/?couponCode=GITHUBSTUDENT) course available on Udemy.

 ### About the Course
  * Thoroughly detailed course with complete working programs